 United Nations (UN)

 The UN imposes general measures regarding terrorism and, more specifically, against named persons, groups, undertakings, and entities.
 These enforcement measures are imposed to combat international terrorism and threats to international peace and security.
-They use a range of mechanisms including asset freezes and other prohibitions on funds owned, held or controlled by certain named persons, groups, undertakings and entities.
+The sanctions impose a range of mechanisms including asset freezes and other prohibitions on funds owned, held, or controlled by certain named persons, groups, undertakings and entities.

 Many of the sanctions expressly prohibit the provision of financial services to the named individuals or entities, ie targeted financial sanctions.
 It is important for the TCI’s financial services industry to take appropriate measures to comply with these enactments.